When is the application deadline?

 You will receive a confirmation email stating that you have successfully submitted your application.

 Why doesn’t the application form recognize my preferred email address?

-We use a section on the form that includes a scrambled looking word (CAPTCHA) to prevent spam and the filing of false applications.
+We use a scrambled looking word (captcha) on the form in order to prevent spam and the filing of false applications.
 If you have any problems with the scrambled word that needs to be entered, please make sure that cookies are enabled in your browser.
 By default, these are enabled in most browsers.
 (Some people choose to use a different browser when they have problems, such as Firefox or Chrome.
 Usually the problem browser seems to be Safari.)